gnois/luaty/README.md

 Shorter syntax
 ---

-Luaty is skim on features.
+Aside from having [offside syntax](https://en.wikipedia.org/wiki/Off-side_rule), Luaty is skim on features.
 Here are the differences from Lua:

 - General
   * no more `then`, `end`, `do`